HareshArunachalam/Custom-Alexa-Skill-Development/README.md

 # Step-by-step-Alexa-Skill-Development
-Complete resource for the course on Custom Alexa Skill Development
+Complete resource for the course on Step by step Alexa Skill Development